aalbert-dev/Boundary-Marker-Planning-Simulator/README.md

 * track generator class generates only circular tracks currently.
 * Adds artificial noise to boundary markers to more closely simulate real world scenarios.
 * Track generator has parameters to tune number of boundary markers, distance between markers, and radius of track.
-* Planning code is in planner.py
-* Simulation code is in sim.py
-* Track generator code is in trackgen.py

 Run with "python3 main.py"